GSA-TTS/10x-website/pages/homepage.md

       text: "We demand that our projects demonstrate feasibility and opportunity for impact at every stage of the process.
 If they don't, we wind them down."

 section_1_static_content:
-  title: "We’re re-imagining government technology services through your ideas."
+  title: "We’re re-imagining government technology services through your ideas"
   text: "As a public servant, you're uniquely positioned to imagine better ways to serve the public.
 If you’ve ever thought, 'There's got to be a better way to do that,' we want your ideas."
   button_text: "How to pitch your idea"
   button_link: "/link/to/page"
-  subtitle: "Meet our top investment portfolios."
+  subtitle: "Meet our top investment portfolios"
   link_text: "See all of our investment portfolios"
   link_url: "/projects/"